-- Providing of catch data for all tuna and billfish species from the recreational and sports fisheries - Minimum landing sizes for marlin and swordfish - Prohibition on the sale of recreationally caught marlin - Observer coverage of billfish fishing tournaments i) Prohibited fishing methods
+- Provision of catch data for all tuna and billfish species from the recreational and sports fisheries - Minimum landing sizes for marlin and swordfish - Prohibition on the sale of recreationally caught marlin - Observer coverage of billfish fishing tournaments a) Prohibited fishing methods

-8. Management System
+7. Management System

-This section describes the management system and how it will achieve the objectives described in section 2 and uphold the principles stated in section 6.
+This section describes the management system and how it achieves the objectives described in section 2 and upholds the principles stated in section 6.